beginning of content

 There are also some very rare but serious side effects from the yellow fever vaccine.

-Even if you have been vaccinated, you still need to prevent mosquito bites.
+Even if you have been vaccinated, you still need to try to prevent mosquito bites.
 Mosquitoes carry other serious illnesses including malaria, Zika virus and dengue fever.

 Avoiding mosquito bites

-To prevent infection from the yellow fever virus, avoid being bitten by mosquitoes in countries where yellow fever is present.
+To prevent infection from the yellow fever virus, try to avoid being bitten by mosquitoes in countries where yellow fever is present.

-To prevent mosquito bites, apply mosquito repellent.
+To prevent mosquito bites, apply insect repellent.
 The best repellents contain ingredients such as DEET (diethyltoluamide) or picaridin.

 Don't use too much repellent on children and avoid their: